rthrblck/guidelines/README.md

 - [ ] Build app level component that contains all needed state infrastructure

 - [ ] Build guideline rendering engine
-  - [ ] Get SVG lines to render
+    - [x] Get SVG lines to render
       - [x] Render one SVG element in storybook
       - [x] Render one SVG line
         - [x] Add angle to the SVG line
-    - [ ] Figure out why vertical and horizontal lines are getting cut off around 150 pixels on the y axis (is it a div height thing?)
+      - [x] Figure out why vertical and horizontal lines are getting cut off around 150 pixels on the y axis (is it a div height thing?)
-    - [ ] See if the SVG `rotate` option is useful, or if it's better to just render diagonal lines using x/y coordinates
+    - [x] See if the SVG `rotate` option is useful, or if it's better to just render diagonal lines using x/y coordinates
+    - [x] Create `groups` of lines within SVG to simulate a single instance of a complete guideline set
+    - [ ] Convert lines from hard coded elements to auto-generated elements
+      - [x] Generate a single line from an array containing line object
+      - [ ] Pass down array (and maybe the line-drawing function?) through props
+      - [ ] Render a group of lines using the above machinery

+  - [ ] Find/build mm to pixel conversion tool (https://stackoverflow.com/questions/7650413/pixel-to-mm-equation)

 - [ ] Make it exportable
 - [ ] Make it all pretty